 To complement the exhibition "Genome: Unlocking Life's Code," the National Human Genome Research Institute, the National Museum of Natural History, and The Smithsonian Associates have partnered to develop a series of nine educational programs, including lectures, symposia, discussion panels and informal gatherings.

-The programs will be offered to the public from September 2013 to July 2014 and are designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.
+The programs are designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.

-All events are ticketed.
+Some events are ticketed.
 Tickets may be obtained from The Smithsonian Associates.
 Please visit http://unlockinglifescode.org/connections/events.
 Some events simply require registration.